 From the recent studies, it has been identified that a lot of people who live out there in the world pre-plan for natural burial.
 Before analyzing the reasons that have led individuals towards this decision, it is important to have a clear understanding on what natural burial is.
 Natural burial is not associated with a burial vault, a casket or embalming fluid.
 The remains of a dead person are placed into the earth directly through this method.
 This method would create an ideal environment for the dead body to decompose in a natural way.
 This process is associated with the least impact on the environment.
 In some cases, the dead body is placed inside a simple burial shroud or a biodegradable casket.
 During natural burial, heavy equipment or machinery is not being used in order to dig the grave site.
 In fact, the grave sites are dug through hands.

-Plenty of reasons are available for the people to pre-plan for a more natural burial instead of traditional burial.
+Plenty of reasons are available for the people to pre-plan for a more natural burial instead of traditional local funeral cremation provider.
 People who live out there in the world are extremely concerned about the impact that is created on the environment by human beings.
 As mentioned earlier, natural burial has the ability to create minimum impact on the environment.
 If you are a person who is looking forward to minimize the carbon footprint after death, you must go for this option.
 On the other hand, some people think of natural burial as the traditional method available for burial.
 Before the commercialization and industrialization of funerals, dead bodies were buried using this method.
-By making the decision to go ahead with natural burial, you are taking a step to follow the footsteps of our ancestors.
+By making the decision to go ahead with natural burial, you are taking a step to follow the funeral customs of our ancestors.

 Caskets are made out of a variety of toxic materials.
 When the remains or a person is buried along with a casket, those toxins would get leaked into the environment as it decomposes.
 The decomposition process isn’t a carbon neutral one as well.
 It would take a considerable period of time for the casket to break down into the soil.
 In most of the caskets, you will be able to find metal parts such as hinges and handles.
 They can slow down the time taken towards decomposition.
 On the other hand, a large amount of energy is being wasted during the process of manufacturing and transporting caskets.
 They can give life to a considerable amount of carbon emissions.